Does the image hold?

 Interpretive Bands

 LSI produces a 0–100 score.
-Below 40 marks collapse; 40–60 signals drift or instability; 60–80 shows strong but not perfect structure; and 80+ signals rare resonance.
-These bands help distinguish between surface-stable images and those that carry lasting consequence.
+Below 40 collapse; 40–60 drift or instability; 60–80 strong performance; and 80+ signals rare resonance.
+These bands help distinguish between surface-stable images and those that carry lasting compositional vocabulary.
+Simplified example:

 Differentiator